lambdaclass/concrete/ROADMAP.md

 - enabled build profile,
 - and any `cfg` attributes if they are ever admitted.

-### Contract-VC stability tiers (dependency edge into Phase 5)
+### Contract-VC stability tiers (dependency edge into Phases 5-6)

-The risk this names: Phase 7 flagships are what exercise contracts, and they will keep hitting an un-frozen Phase 5 surface — so any VC/contract IR designed in Phases 1-2 against that surface gets reworked when collections and the iteration protocol land.
-The fix is **not** to reorder (that is circular: the flagships are what stress-test Phase 5) but to tag each contract/VC construct by stability tier and refuse to freeze syntax over the provisional tier.
+The risk this names: Phase 8 flagships are what exercise contracts, and they will keep hitting an un-frozen Phase 5/6 surface — so any VC/contract IR designed in Phases 1-2 against that surface gets reworked when collections and the iteration protocol land.
+The fix is **not** to reorder (that is circular: the flagships are what stress-test Phases 5-6) but to tag each contract/VC construct by stability tier and refuse to freeze syntax over the provisional tier.
 This is the same discipline as "let the proof teach the syntax" (Phase 1 preamble), made into an explicit dependency.